Ishq Kills: Storyline

-Romi (Neeta Shetty) and Suchit are in love and he is very possessive of her.
+Romi (Neetha Shetty) and Suchit are in love and he is very possessive of her.
 Romi confesses to Suchit that her elderly uncle forced her to have an illicit relationship with him.
 The uncle makes his will, leaving assets to Romi.
 Suchit shoots the uncle and Romi calls the police.
 Will there be more killing before the law takes its course?